This guide is designed for the small or medium business owner who:

-Small and medium size businesses seek out financial expertise because they need help with financial strategy.
+Small and medium-sized businesses seek out financial expertise because they need help with financial strategy.
 They need someone to walk them through the financial statements, key performance indicators (KPIs), trends, budgets, forecasts, and so much more.
-Below are the main items an the professional will help with.
+Below are the main items the professional will help with.

 How to understand financial statements.

 Reading financial statements takes practice.
 The term reading financial statements really should be analyzing the financial statements.
-While text of the statements is read by the user, the main point is to truly understand and analyze them.
+While the text of the statements is read by the user, the main point is to truly understand and analyze them.